domdfcoding/whiptail/README.rst

 .. end shields

-``whiptail`` is a librarty that will let you present a variety of questions or display messages using dialog boxes from a Python script.
+``whiptail`` is a library that will let you present a variety of questions or display messages using dialog boxes from a Python script.

 Currently, these types of dialog boxes are implemented: